 You will usually need more than one treatment session to obtain the best possible result.
 The settings are re-evaluated after each session to optimise results and your experience during treatment.

 Compared with traditional laser treatments, BBL is a relatively safe process.
-This is one of the reasons we offer this treatment.
+This is one of the reasons we offer this treatment, which has most laser benefits without some of its major drawbacks.

 Significant problems are rare but can occur: